odedpr/mybuilding/README.md

 ## General

-The idea is to have an interactive billboard project, with the following routes :
+The idea is to have an interactive Bulletin Board project, with the following routes :

 * /user
 * /building
-* /billboard
+* /bulletin

 ## Deployment